Training-Free Label Space Alignment for Universal Domain Adaptation: Introduction

 \section{Introduction}

-Domain shift remains a pivotal challenge, addressing the discrepancies between data distributions in real-world applications and training environments.
+Domain shift, the discrepancy between training and real-world data, remains a pivotal challenge for learning generalizable vision-language representations.
 Unsupervised domain adaptation (UDA) \citep{long2015learning, ganin2016domain, saito2018maximum} aims to transfer knowledge from a labeled source domain to an unlabeled target domain, based on the stringent assumption that the label space remains unchanged across domains.
-However, in practical settings, the target label space may comprise only a subset of source classes that overlap with both domains or include target-exclusive classes unique to the target domain.
+However, in practical settings, the target label space often comprises only a subset of source classes that overlap with both domains or include target-exclusive classes unique to the target domain.
 Various studies have explored these complexities.
 Open-set domain adaptation (ODA) and partial-set domain adaptation (PDA) assume that the label space of each domain is a subset of another’s \citep{panareda2017open,cao2018partial}.
-Nonetheless, these approaches depend on prior knowledge of label-space shifts, limiting their real-world applicability.
+Nonetheless, these approaches rely on prior knowledge of label space shifts, which limits their real-world applicability.
 To address this constraint, Universal Domain Adaptation (UniDA) was introduced \citep{You_2019_CVPR,saito2020universal} for broader applicability.

 In UniDA, a primary challenge is distinguishing target-private samples from source-private ones.
-Numerous studies have proposed innovative detection criteria utilizing entropy \citep{saito2020universal, qu2023upcycling}, binary classifiers \citep{saito2021ovanet, lu2024mlnet}, optimal transport \citep{chang2022unified}, energy-based methods \citep{chen2022geometric}, class prototypes \citep{li2021domain, lai2023memory}, and calibration techniques \citep{deng2023universal}.Despite their capabilities, these methods struggle to differentiate between known and unknown classes that exhibit visual ambiguity due to content discrepancies across domains.
-This challenge arises because they rely on the geometric structure of visual features under domain shifts.
+Many studies have proposed innovative detection criteria utilizing entropy \citep{saito2020universal, qu2023upcycling}, binary classifiers \citep{saito2021ovanet, lu2024mlnet}, optimal transport \citep{chang2022unified}, energy-based methods \citep{chen2022geometric}, class prototypes \citep{li2021domain, lai2023memory}, and calibration techniques \citep{deng2023universal}.
+These methods still suffer from severe domain shifts, which involve not only style variations but also content changes among shared classes.
+The reason is that the methods rely on the geometric structure of visual embeddings; however, such features are often drastically shifted across domains, leading to inconsistent decisions.